CarbonScape to Launch €50M Biographite Demonstration Plant in Kotka, Strengthening Finland’s Battery Cluster

 David Lindström, CEO of Cursor, the development company of the Kotka-Hamina region, emphasizes the significance of the investment for the region’s Power Coast battery cluster: “We are delighted that Finland and the Kotka-Hamina region are succeeding in the fierce global competition for investments, especially as this decision supports our other battery industry projects.
 The work we’ve done is bearing fruit, and it reinforces confidence in a bright future,” Lindström states, warmly thanking all parties involved.

-Business Finland has also played a strong role in securing the pilot plant investment for Finland and Kotka.
+Business Finland has also played a strong role in securing the demonstration plant investment for Finland and Kotka.

 “Finland is a highly competitive environment for the commercialization of clean technologies in global markets.
 CarbonScape’s investment plan is important because it innovatively produces carbon-negative materials for Europe’s battery industry, leveraging the industrial expertise of the Kotka region and Finland.
 This is a concrete example of how sustainable, innovative solutions and systematic collaboration create new jobs and strengthen the local economy,” says Markku Kivistö, Head of Cleantech at Business Finland.